CBIOMES/global-ocean-model/docs/cbiomes_setup.rst

 .. note::

-   Additional input is needed for the biochemistry and ecology model.
-Please contact us to get access to the dropbox folders (since they are not yet public).
+   Additional model input is needed for the biochemistry and ecology.
+Please contact us to get access to the corresponding dropbox folders (since they are not yet publicly available).